pfuri/basic-elixir/README.md

 <a name="introduction"></a>
 ## Introduction

-If you love Elixir, but also love CakePHP, you will love Elixir for CakePHP!
+If you love Elixir, but just need to build a basic/non-framework web application, you will love basic-elixir!

-Elixir for CakePHP provides a clean, fluent API for defining basic [Gulp](http://gulpjs.com) tasks for your CakePHP application.
+Elixir provides a clean, fluent API for defining basic [Gulp](http://gulpjs.com) tasks for your basic/non-framework application.
 Elixir supports common CSS and JavaScript pre-processors like [Sass](http://sass-lang.com) and [Webpack](https://webpack.github.io/).
 Using method chaining, Elixir allows you to fluently define your asset pipeline.
 For example:

 ```javascript
 elixir(function(mix) {